Who Is a Nurse? A Closer Look at These Superheroes in Scrubs

-She adds that a nurse may have to teach something concrete, such as how to apply a dressing to a wound.
-Or it may be more abstract, such as the signs and symptoms of worsening diabetes.
-More and more nurses are also tasked with educating patients on how to navigate the health care system, especially how to access care.
+Nurses teach concrete skills, such as how to apply a dressing to a wound, as well as medical knowledge, like the signs and symptoms of worsening diabetes.
+More and more nurses are also tasked with educating patients on how to navigate the healthcare system, especially how to access care.

 Nurses tending to the bedside get the privilege of building relationships with patients that physicians and other healthcare workers rarely get to experience.
 To many patients and their families, a nurse is their lifeline to the entire workings of the healthcare facility.
 By answering questions and listening to concerns, a nurse acts as an ambassador for a patient.

-Not only do nurses have a lot on their plates, but they also must carry the burden of upholding the privacy of their patients.
-Nurses must abide to strict privacy laws, maintaining the confidentiality and dignity of the patient.
+Nurses have a lot on their plates, but they also must carry the burden of upholding the privacy of their patients.
+Nurses must adhere to strict privacy laws, maintaining the confidentiality and dignity of each patient.

-“Due to HIPAA rules I keep ALL of your healthcare information private and only share what needs to be shared,” says Michelle Katz, LPN, MSN and author.
+“Due to HIPAA rules I keep all patient healthcare information private and only share what needs to be shared,” says Michelle Katz, LPN, MSN and author.
 She admits this is one of the more difficult aspects of her job, especially as a mental health nurse.
 There are times when you have to break that trust if you believe a patient may harm themselves or someone else.